news

 November 1, 2014: My memoir, The Body Tourist, was published by Little Feather Books.

-THANK YOU Jacquelyn Mitchard, for the awesome review!
+THANK YOU Jacquelyn Mitchard, for the awesome review:

 “The Body Tourist is riveting reading, the biography of an illness as stubborn as the woman determined to kill it.
 Dana Lise Shavin can write with both hands, by turns comic and tragic, and always fiercely honest.
 If you think that anorexia is a ‘done’ topic, think again.”